Decline of Christianity in the Western world: United States

 In 2018, the Minneapolis Star Tribune reported that churches in Minnesota were being closed due to dwindling attendance.
-Mainline protestant churches in Minnesota have seen the sharpest declines in their congregations.
-The Catholic Church has closed 81 churches between 2000 and 2017; the Archdiocese of Minneapolis closed 21 churches in 2010 and has had to merge dozens more.
+Mainline Protestant churches in Minnesota have seen the sharpest declines in their congregations.
+The Catholic Church has closed 81 churches between 2000 and 2017; the Archdiocese of Saint Paul and Minneapolis closed 21 churches in 2010 and has had to merge dozens more.
 In roughly the same time frame, the Evangelical Lutheran Church in America in Minnesota has lost 200,000 members and closed 150 churches.
 The United Methodist Church, which is Minnesota's second-largest Protestant denomination, has closed 65 of its churches.
 In the early 1990s, the Archdiocese of Chicago closed almost 40 Catholic churches and schools.
 In 2016, increasing costs and priest shortages fueled plans to close or consolidate up to 100 Chicago Catholic churches and schools in the next 15 years.
 The Archdiocese of New York announced in 2014 that nearly one-third of their churches were merging and closing.
 The Archdiocese of Boston closed more than 70 churches between 2004 and 2019.
 In 2021, the Archbishop of Cincinnati announced that 70% of Catholic churches would be closing there in the next several years.
-Nationally, Catholic school enrollment has declined by more than 430,000 students since 2008.
+In May 2023, the Archbishop of St. Louis announced the closing of 35 parishes.
+In 2024, 13 Catholic parishes in New Orleans closed or merged.
+In 2024, the Archdiocese of Baltimore announced that two thirds of their parishes would be closing.
+In 2024, the Catholic Diocese of Buffalo, New York announced the closing of 89 churches.
+Nationally as of 2020, Catholic school enrollment declined by more than 430,000 students since 2008.

 Moderate and liberal denominations in the United States have been closing down churches at a rate three or four times greater than the number of new churches being consecrated.
 However, according to The Christian Century, the rate of annual closures is approximately 1% and quite low relative to other types of institutions.
 It has been asserted that of the approximately 3,700 churches that close each year, up to half are unsuccessful new churches.
-The more conservative evangelical denominations have also declined, representing 23% of population in 2006 and 14% in 2020 according to the Public Religion Research Institute.
+The more conservative evangelical denominations have also declined, representing 23% of the population in 2006 and 14% in 2020 according to the Public Religion Research Institute.

-The Orthodox Church (pre-denominational) and the denominations like Jehovah's Witnesses, the Church of Jesus Christ of Latter-day Saints and Pentecostals had slight increases in membership between 2003 and 2018 but the number of adults in the United States who do not report any religious affiliation nearly doubled over that period.
+The Orthodox Church and the denominations like Jehovah's Witnesses, the Church of Jesus Christ of Latter-day Saints, and Pentecostals had slight increases in membership between 2003 and 2018, but the number of adults in the United States who do not report any religious affiliation nearly doubled over that period.
 However, in 2021, the Greek Orthodox Archdiocese of America, the largest Orthodox church in the United States, reported membership losses during a 40-year period.
-In 2015, Pew Research Center reported a 38% decline in membership from 2009 to 2014 among the Orthodox Churches in the United States.
+In 2015, Pew Research Center reported a decline among the Orthodox Churches in the United States.